-Maximilian Stobbe has pursued master’s degrees in English studies at the Freie Universität Berlin as well as in media and communications at Goldsmiths College, University of London.
+Maximilian Stobbe has obtained a master’s degree in English studies at the Freie Universität Berlin as well as a master’s degree in media and communications at Goldsmiths College, University of London.
 He has received a scholarship from the German National Academic Foundation and worked as a student editor for the Shakespeare Jahrbuch.
-His research interests range from serial narration, postmodernity, and popular culture over intertextuality and adaptation studies to social media practices and affect theory.
-His media thesis investigated the affectivity of the immensely successful ‘reaction video’ genre on YouTube, principally focusing on reactions to prominent TV series like Game of Thrones.
-He has recently become fascinated by the ways in which affect and storytelling intertwine, especially regarding the affective potential of non-mimetic narrative practices.
+His research interests range from (digital) serial narration, postmodernity, and popular culture over intertextuality and adaptation studies to social media practices and affect theory.
+His media studies thesis investigated the affectivity of the immensely successful ‘reaction video’ genre on YouTube, principally focusing on reactions to prominent TV series like Game of Thrones.
+His present research focuses on the ways in which current strategies of serialized adaptation on digital platforms like Netflix prompt specific modes of (affective) audience engagement online.